alicexue/fmri-pipeline/README.md

         }
         ```
 3. Modify model_params.json under the 'model-\<modelname>' directory if needed, see explanations for each parameter abbreviation below.
 4. Fill out condition_key.json under the 'model-\<modelname>' directory.
-The keys are the task names and the values are json objects with EV names as keys and the conditions as values.
+The keys are the task names and the values are json objects with EV names as keys and the condition names as values.
 (Note: The EV files, *_ev-00\<N>, are always padded with leading zeros so that there are 3 digits.)
    - Example condition_key.json:
         ```
         {